-What the CDLP says The former Millwey Rise FC football field (0.95 ha) belongs to EDDC, but is not mentioned in the CDLP.
-However, it appears in a separate EDDC document which proposes a very modest number of affordable homes on this site, at a density of 20-30 dwellings per ha.
-What we say about the former Millwey Rise FC field site If affordable homes are to be provided, they should be at a density consistent with Government guidance - at least 50 homes, but possibly more.
-The Neighbourhood Plan team would favour using this site to provide a new food retail outlet to serve N Axminster, quite possibly with some affordable homes as well.
+What the CDLP says The former Millwey Rise FC football field (0.95 ha) is not mentioned in the CDLP.
+However, it appears document which proposes a very modest number on this site, at a density of 20-30 dwellings per ha. in a separate EDDC of affordable homes What we say about the former Millwey Rise FC field site If affordable homes are to be provided, they should be at a density consistent with Government guidance - at least 50 homes, but possit more.
+The Neighbourhood Plan team would favour using this site to provide new food retail outlet to serve N Axminster, quite possibly with some affordable homes as well.
 What you think about the former Millwey Rise FC field site Do you agree with us?
 Do you want to add anything further?
+Yes No